Troy-Griffin/find-fasteners/README.md

 # 2. Solution Summary

 The chosen solution to this problem was to train a model to recognise fastener types using transfer learning based on the SSD-Mobilenet-v1 CNN (Convolutional Neural Network).
+Transfer learning was also used to train a model based on the Resnet-18 CNN to further classify nuts into sub-categories.
 The size of objects was then found using Aruco Markers to determine the pixel to mm ratio for the image and relating this ratio to the amount of pixels occupied by each object. <br> <br>

 It is important to note that the camera should be mounted vertically above the area where samples are analysed to avoid the error of parallax and the camera should be kept at a fixed distance from the analyzation area to provide consistent results.